 Filamentous algae is easily raked out of small ponds during Koi pond cleaning.

 If you reduce sunlight by shading the pond with trees, shade cloth, arbors, etc., there will be a corresponding reduction in algae.
 50% shade is significant, but 70% shade should provide fairly clear water.
-Water can also be shaded with dye (such as Blue Lagoon Dye or Loch Ness Dye).

 When fish are fed, or fertilizer is added to lilies and other plants, there is no scarcity of nutrients for algae.
 The biological filter has no effect on the nutrient level because a biofilter only converts ammonia to nitrate, which is still nitrogen.
 Water exchange has a limited effect and is typically not feasible.
 One nutrient needed by the algae is phosphorus, and it can be removed with a UV water clarifier, when added on a regular basis.